tensorflow/models/official/transformer/v2/README.md

    Users need to adjust `batch_size` and `num_gpus` to get good performance running multiple GPUs.

+   **Note that:**
+   when using multiple GPUs or TPUs, this is the global batch size for all devices.
+For example, if the batch size is `4096*4` and there are 4 devices, each device will take 4096 tokens as a batch budget.

    Command to run:
    ```
    python3 transformer_main.py --data_dir=$DATA_DIR --model_dir=$MODEL_DIR \